java-wanted/jupik/06-collections/COLLECTIONS.md

   But for implementations that multiplies the capacily of the array if no free space left it is *O(log n)* in average.

+### LinkedList

+A linked list keeps data on nodes where the list refers to the first node and each node refers to the next one:

+- To retrive the i-th node from the current one move to the next node i times.

+- To add an element after a specific position of a list create a new node, refer it to the nodes after the position and update the reference of the node at the position to refer the new node.

+In double linked lists each node refers to the previous one also.

+Solve the following car park issue:

+- Provide a class LinkedCarList to implement the interface CarList on a doubly linked list.